jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/startproject/index.md

 1. [Log in to Bluemix][3].

-2. On the Bluemix dashboard, click the app to create a Bluemix DevOps Services project for.
+2. On your Bluemix dashboard, click the app to create a Bluemix DevOps Services project for.

 3. On the app's dashboard, click **ADD GIT**.